-Show adaptability in the use of models and techniques for measuring risk.

-- Develop awareness of the risk environment, and appreciation of the wider social context of risk management. - Reflect on ethical issues connected with risk management processes. - Debate the importance of the regulatory regimes that can guide risk management in certain industries and jurisdictions - Demonstrate strategic prudence in the use of resources to manage corporate risks
+- Show adaptability in the use of models and techniques for managing risk. - Demonstrate awareness of the risk environment, and appreciation of the wider social context of insurance and risk management. - Reflect on ethical issues connected with insurance product offerings. - Debate the importance of the regulatory regimes that guide financial markets. - Demonstrate prudence in the use of resources.